Keamogetsw3/alx-backend-javascript/README.md

 ### Project Overview

 This project covers the use of Promises in JavaScript, a fundamental feature of ES6 for managing asynchronous operations.
-You will explore how to use Promises, including `then`, `catch`, `resolve`, and the methods of the `Promise` object.
-Additionally, you'll delve into the `async` and `await` keywords, and understand error handling using `try/catch`.

 ### Project Timeline